Pharbi/Streamer/README.md

 # Streamer

-Usage of the Spotipy api wrapper to allow in browser streaming, will be highkey canabilized for sounds-of-btc
+Usage of the Spotipy api wrapper to allow in browser streaming, will be highkey cannibalized for sounds-of-btc